mszostok/version/docs/customization/index.md

 - `version.WithPrettyFormat` to override only the format
 - `version.WithPrettyLayout` to override only the layout
+- `version.WithPrettyRenderer` to provide your own render function

 you can achieve what you need without leaving you favourite language.

 ## I come from K8s ecosystem

+!!! pied-piper "Coming soon"

+    See the [mszostok/version#13](https://github.com/mszostok/version/issues/13) issue for a reference.
+If you want to see it, please add 👍 under the issue.

 So YAMLs, then?
 Yes!
 However, we are not so strict, you can also provide a JSON if you want.